Buckle Up, Girl! Time to Start Investing in Stock Market Right Now

 *Always add a nominee to your Demat account.

-Do comment and tell me if you would like to read about how to invest in the U.S. stock market from India.
-Stay tuned for an upcoming blog on how to invest in stock market for beginners by subscribing to my new blog post alert.
+Comment and tell me if you want to read about how to invest in the U.S. stock market from India.
+Stay tuned for an upcoming blog for beginners on investing in the stock market by subscribing to my new blog post alert.

 Risk Disclaimer: Stock markets investments are subject to market risks, read all scheme-related documents carefully before investing.

-Q. Can I earn daily from stock market?
+Q. Can I earn daily from the stock market?

-Yes, you can earn daily from stock market after you have gained enough experience.
+You can earn daily from the stock market after gaining enough experience.
 Those who wish to earn daily go for intraday trading.

 Q. Which stocks should I avoid as a beginner?

-You should avoid high-risk stocks like companies in debt or at high valuations, penny stocks, and extremely costly stocks like MRF currently priced near Rs.
+You should avoid high-risk stocks like companies in debt or at high valuations, penny stocks, and highly costly stocks like MRF, currently priced near Rs.
 90,000.

-Q. What mistakes should you avoid doing in stock market?
+Q. What mistakes should you avoid making in the stock market?

 *Investing all your money in one stock.